A Lot or a Little?

 Character drinks to feel better and passes out, later waking up with a hangover.
 Another is seen holding a cocktail.
 Advil mentioned.
 Passing reference to pubs.
 A character asks another, "Are you stoned?"

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The fast, funny, and fresh script takes a terrific premise and unreels it in a tightly constructed farce that is filled with surprises.
+The fast, fresh script is full of humor, but its attempts to poke fun at stereotypes never really land.
+It is, however, a terrific premise that unreels in a tightly constructed farce that's filled with surprises.
 Perhaps the biggest one is that we really come to care about the characters.

 Did we miss something on diversity?